Founded in 2008, the mission at FC Endurance is to help triathletes and endurance athlete improve their performance.

-Head Coach Joby Gutierrez has qualified for Kona Ironman World Championships the past four years.
+Head Coach Joby Gutierrez has qualified for Kona Ironman World Championships 5 times in a row.
 But that wasn’t always the case.
-Previously a baseball player, Joby reluctantly joined his high school cross country team on a whim to support a friend.
+Previously a baseball player, Joby reluctantly joined his high school track team on a whim to support a friend.
 As a freshman, he was the slowest kid on the team.
 But small improvements fueled his motivation, making him work harder for each new goal.

 After college, Joby once again teamed up with a friend – this time, for a triathlon.
 He bought a used bike for $60 and trained for three months, finishing in the middle for his age group.
 But that was all it took.
 Just like that, he was hooked.